Skip to content

 Paul’s story is a brilliant example of what’s possible when you’re committed to sustainability.
 He shows that, with careful planning and a bit of perseverance, a greener future is within reach for anyone ready to take the leap.

-Note: If you live in Oxfordshire, and would like to find out what retrofit options would work in your property, why not try out free online Plan Builder service.
+Note: If you live in Oxfordshire, and would like to find out what retrofit options would work in your property, why not try out free online advice service.
 It’ll give you a snapshot of how to make your home warmer in winter, cooler in summer, and cosy all year round.

 For the full story about how Paul turned into a ‘solar nerd’, check out the original article in the Guardian.